The browser gameArchmage has successors like The Five Pillars and The Reincarnation.

 One of the victory conditions in Civilization II is to make a journey to Alpha Centauri, thus beginning the colonization of the galaxy by your side.
 Sid Meier’s Alpha Centauri can thus be seen as the direct sequel to this particular victory.
 Or, it's just Civilization IIIN SPACE!

-While Guitar Hero III is obviously the notional sequel to Guitar Hero II, many feel that the "soul" of the franchise has moved along to Rock Band; after Harmonix, the series' creator, sold the Guitar Hero IP to Activision, they moved on to Rock Band, making it the game which still employs the Guitar Hero II development team, game engine, and philosophy regarding note chart design.
+While Guitar Hero III is obviously the notional sequel to Guitar Hero II, many feel that the "soul" of the franchise has moved along to Rock Band.
+After Harmonix, the series' creator, sold the Guitar Hero IP to Activision, they moved on to Rock Band, making it the game which still employs the Guitar Hero II development team, game engine, and philosophy regarding note chart design.

 While we're on the subject of Rock Band, Unplugged for the PSP hearkens back to Harmonix's pre-Guitar Hero days, playing much more like Frequency or Amplitude (in fact, it was orginally supposed to be a direct sequel to the latter, but Sony then vetoed the idea, forcing Harmonix to slap the Rock Band label on it).
-The DS version of Rock Band 3 continues the trend, while the DS version of Lego Rock Band is similar but more watered-down than the other two.
+The DS version of Rock Band 3 continues the trend, while the DS version of Lego Rock Band is a similar but more watered-down game.
 The similarities then ballooned into Rock Band Blitz, which is little more than a direct self-plagiarism of Amplitude.
 This means that, in a way, Harmonix finally got thatAmplitudesequel they wanted!

-Killer7 and No More Heroes, both brainchildren of Goichi Suda.
+killer7 and No More Heroes, both brainchildren of Goichi Suda.
 Travis, the protagonist of No More Heroes, can learn special abilities themed after the various personalities from Killer7 by bringing balls to a drunk in a bar.

 The Boktai series (including Lunar Knights) can be considered a spiritual successor to Metal Gear: Ghost Babel.
 The game engine is very similar, and Ikuya Nakamura, the director of all the Boktai games, was also the character designer of Ghost Babel.

-Nintendo recently announced a Chinese company is developing an MMORPG featuring all of the Disney franchises separated into different worlds that the players can visit called "Disney Fantasy Online".
+Nintendo announced a Chinese company is developing an MMORPG featuring all of the Disney franchises separated into different worlds that the players can visit called "Disney Fantasy Online".
 That's right, it's an MMORPG version of Kingdom Hearts with the Square elements subtracted.
 The website really screams it out, since the Disney characters are wearing the same outfits they do in Kingdom Hearts.

 The Wii's menu system (including the default channels and at least part of Wii Sports) is a Spiritual Successor to Mario Paint.
 The music is too similar to be a coincidence, and the Wiimote works a lot like the old SNES Mouse did.